LesFruitsDefendus/saskatoon-ng/INSTALL.md

 Tests are located inside `saskatoon/tests` folder.

-To run tests, simply run the following somamnd from the root directory of the repository.
+To run tests, simply run the following command from the root directory of the repository.

 ```
 tox -e test